 Overwhelmingly, companies are turning to analytic solutions in order to identify the gaps in their systems and processes.
 These systems help improve visibility to operational controls and procedural gaps that exist so companies can strategically invest their limited resources in the areas that will have the greatest return.

-Using Forensic Analytics, Loss Prevention can effectively do more with less resource.
-They can quickly identify exceptions and uncover hidden behaviour that suggest fraud is being committed.
+Using Forensic Analytics, Loss Prevention can effectively do more with less resources.
+They can quickly identify exceptions and uncover hidden behaviour that suggests fraud is being committed.